hellinoliveira/footballclub/README.md

 Create the player database in Mysql with at least 5 players data

 Please submit a script of type SQL that will create the player database, tables any queries and player data.
 Call this script create.sql

-Finally
-Please Create folder for this project once completed zip the folder and send it back via email.

-We will check our email on Monday at 10am for your submission.
-Hope you enjoy this task!